 What is PDF/A?

 PDF/A is an ISO standard for using the PDF format for long-term preservation and archiving of digital documents.
-The format offers a mechanism that represents electronic documents such that their visual appearance remains preserved for an extended period, independent of tools and systems for producing, saving, and reproducing them.
+The format provides a way to represent electronic documents so that their visual appearance remains preserved for a long time, regardless of the tools and systems used to create, save, or view them.

-Since its publication in 2005, PDF/A has become the format of choice for archiving digital documents in a wide range of applications and industries.
-The letter ‘A’ in the name stands for ‘Archival’.
+Since its publication in 2005, PDF/A has become the format of choice for archiving digital documents in many applications and industries.
+The letter 'A' in the name stands for 'Archival'.

 The different PDF/A standards

-The PDF/A standards regulate how to create electronic documents to ensure they can be reliably reproduced for decades to come.
-There are four versions of the original ISO standard existing today:
+The PDF/A standards set rules for creating electronic documents so they can be reliably reproduced for decades.
+There are four versions of the original ISO standard today:

 PDF/A-1 - The first archiving standard appeared in 2001.
 It is based on PDF version 1.4.
 Features: